dptole/chrome-push-notification/README.md

 Get your api key
 ================

+Import your recently created project to the firebase google console.

 Click [here][fc-project] to open the console where you should be able to get your api key.

 > Replace the URL so it looks like this https://console.firebase.google.com/project/NAME_OF_YOUR_PROJECT/settings/cloudmessaging/?hl=en